ximplementation/ximplementation-spring/src/site/markdown/getting-started.md

 #Getting started
-The class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor` is a `BeanPostProcessor` for creating <i>ximplementation</i> dependency beans in Spring, which makes Spring support multiple dependency injection and more <i>ximplementation</i> features.
+The class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor` is a `BeanPostProcessor` for creating <i>ximplementation</i> dependency beans in Spring, makes Spring support multiple dependency injection and more <i>ximplementation</i> features.

 ## First
 Add the following content